 which are normally performed at this station, check the Additional Process Info link:

 Additional Process Info.
 Please note these process info are generic and cover following wet benches: wbclean-1 and -2, wbnonmetal, wbdecon, wbclean-3, and wbmetal.

-Only the PRX-127 bath is to be used for photoresist stripping from metal-containing wafers.
-This chemical is environmentally safe and less toxic than the alternatives.
-PRS-1000 is also used in the industry as a resist stripper, however, as it is less environmentally safe and poses greater health risk with exposure, its use here is limited to the final clean before a furnace or deposition step.
-Because of the small amount of caustic base in both PRX-127 and PRS-1000, wafers must be very dry before going into these baths, otherwise the exposed metal may be etched.
-If you drain PRX-127 or PRS-1000, don't rinse the tank with water, rinse the tank with fresh chemicals, drain the tank and completely fill it up with fresh chemicals.
+Only the PRS-3000 (in use since April 2014) bath is to be used for photoresist stripping from metal-containing wafers.
+PRS-1000 is also used in the industry as a resist stripper, its use here is limited to the final clean before a furnace or deposition step.
+Because of the small amount of caustic base in both PRS-3000 and PRS-1000, wafers must be very dry before going into these baths, otherwise the exposed metal may be etched.
+If you drain PRS-3000 or PRS-1000, don't rinse the tank with water, rinse the tank with fresh chemicals, drain the tank and completely fill it up with fresh chemicals.

 when resist has been used for masking wet aluminum etching.
 However, resist